 - Completely free from central interference and no added trading fees bar the transaction fees

-- Could be less reliable than centralised exchanges, and offers no added protection for your coins that some centralised exchanges does.
+- It could be less reliable than centralised exchanges, and offers no added protection for your coins that some centralised exchanges do.
 They also have been affected by various hacks and scams, so questions are being asked about their security features in place.

 4 – Margin Trading & Derivatives

 You could think of margin trading as taking a loan from the exchange to bet on a specific cryptocurrency to go up or down.

 And you can increase your potential returns of such a bet by taking a loan and leveraging your position to go in with a larger bet.

 And derivatives are what you could say a type of agreement or contract between two parties, like a swap, option or futures contract.
 Where you similarly bet on what you think will happen – OKEx, Bit-Z, Kraken

 - Great potentials to make much more money by loaning money to get greater returns from smaller budgets

 - Much more risks involved with potentials to easily lose your money if not careful, also a bit more complex than simply buying cryptos from lets say Coinbase